iobis/edna-expeditions/README.md

 A geopackage with all site geometries is available at <https://github.com/iobis/mwhs-shapes>.

+### Site and sample information

+Site and sample attributes are available at <https://github.com/iobis/edna-tracker-data/blob/data/generated.json> but also included in the biodiversity dataset below.

 ### Biodiversity data 🐠

 Data are available at different levels of data processing: